wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 The benefit to that is you can have multiple promises.

-For exampe, if we tried to make multiple pineapple pizzas, if either one failed, it would be caught by the same try/catch.
+For example, if we tried to make multiple pineapple pizzas, if either one failed, it would be caught by the same try/catch.

 Another way we can do that is using what Wes refers to as "mix and match", meaning that we can use async/await but use the promise syntax for error handling.